-This page is also available in: Italiano (Italian) Português (Portuguese (Portugal))
+This page is also available in: Italian Portuguese (Portugal)

 Introspective Art.mov

-Introspective Art.
-Video of a conference in Trento (Italy) with English subtitles.
+Video of a personal art exhibition by Aurora Mazzoldi in Trento (Italy)

 We don’t discuss these beliefs and let everyone think what they want.
 But introspective art is different.
 It is art that describes our inwardness.
 What does that mean?